Frequency: The Medicine Of The Future

 In the biofeedback-type machine, a computer program holds known signature frequencies for diseases, organs, thoughts, emotions, health states, viruses, bacteria, etc. Using either electricity or subtle fields as a carrier, the frequencies are introduced to the body in 1/100th of a second intervals; not enough exposure to cause harm; just enough to measure its reaction.
 The biofeedback component of the machine measures the body’s reactivity to each frequency and presents a read out of the body’s reactions.
 The readout does not tell a person what frequencies are present in his or her body; it tells which frequencies elicited reactions.

 A person may react to a frequency for many reasons.
-For example, someone may react to the frequency of tuberculosis because either they have it, were exposed to it, are afraid of it, work in a tuberculosis clinic, developed a tuberculosis vaccine, or any other number of reasons.
+For example, someone may react to the frequency of tuberculosis because either they have it, were exposed to it, are afraid of it, work in a tuberculosis center, developed a tuberculosis vaccine, or any other number of reasons.
 The fact that they react to the frequency doesn’t tell us why; only points out that it’s important.
 The job of the practitioner is to investigate the picture and define the areas needing attention.
 The machine is not diagnostic; it is indicative of directions to investigate.

 In addition to providing diagnostic directions, the machines provide frequencies to promote healing and balance the bodymind.
 It directs the attention to emotional issues and as the person processes the emotions, it helps clear them from the biofield.
 The machine does not cure disease or heal emotional pain; it creates an optimal environment for self-awareness and self-healing.